flhofer/dell_TB16_firmware/README.md

 For a few years now, it has been possible to flash the chips also on Linux.
 You will need a recent `fwupd` package, e.g., shipped in Ubuntu 23.10 or newer.
 If you don't use Linux, you can use a Live-USB using an official Ubuntu which comes with `fwupd` installed.

 Unlike what is suggested online, you MUST have a monitor connected to perform this update.
-This means that for MST1, you'll need a DP or VGA connection; for MST2, you will need a miniDP or an HDMI screen.
+This means that for MST-1, you'll need a DP or VGA connection; for MST-2, you will need a mini-DP or an HDMI screen.
 To check if both MSTs are running, type the following as root or with `sudo`

 ```